NLnetLabs/roto/docs/source/embedding/expand_the_runtime.rst

     let rt = Runtime::from_lib(lib).unwrap();

 Scripts compiled with this runtime can then use this custom ``print`` function.
-The registered functions can have any any name you want, as long as its a valid Roto identifier.
+The registered functions can have any name you want, as long as its a valid Roto identifier.

 Here is another example which returns a value: